Cyclohexanol

-Cyclohexanol is the organic compound with the formula HOCH(CH_{2})_{5}.
+Cyclohexanol is the organic compound with the formula (CH_{2})_{5}CHOH or C_{6}H_{11}OH.
 The molecule is related to cyclohexane by replacement of one hydrogen atom by a hydroxyl group.
 This compound exists as a deliquescent colorless solid with a camphor-like odor, which, when very pure, melts near room temperature.
 Millions of tonnes are produced annually, mainly as a precursor to nylon.

 Production

 Cyclohexanol is produced by the oxidation of cyclohexane in air, typically using cobalt catalysts: